 If you’re working to establish your business in the digital market, you might have heard the terms organic SEO and local SEO.
-And you probably had a hard time finding out which SEO to apply- Organic or Local SEO.
+And you probably had difficulty determining which SEO to apply- Organic or Local SEO.

 In this article, you’ll learn about how organic and local SEO is different from each other and how they complement each other.